Coming Homestead

 Chicken Coop Renovations

 Another important structure we were thankful to inherit on this property was an old chicken coop.
-We decided to name it "Chez Poulet" (Translation: The Chicken House!) as a nod to my time living in France and job as a world language teacher!
+We decided to name it "Chez Poulet" (English translation: The Chicken House!) as a nod to my time living in France and job as a world language teacher!
 After extensive research and a full assessment of the existing coop we created a list of "must-dos".
-We prioritized completing safety and weather-proofing projects, and sprinkled in some fun aesthetics for the interior such as fun wall paper prior to our chickens move-in date!
+We prioritized completing safety, weather-proofing projects and then sprinkled in some fun aesthetics for the interior prior to our chickens move-in date!

-- Design & Construct a new enclosed run to the south side of the coop
+- Design & Construct a brand new enclosed run to the south side of the coop.

-- Clean out, Start Renovating and Decorating the interior.
+- Clean out, Renovate and Decorate the interior of the coop

--Replace existing leaking shingle roof with a brand new metal roof
+-Replace the existing leaking shingle roof with a brand new metal roof.

 Greenhouse Construction